last update 24 December 2011

 James Henderson

 "Belfast Merchant" (in Isabella's death cert).
-The Hendersons were a leading 1800s Presbyterian Belfast family - merchants, newspaper proprietors, churchmen, and later mayors.
+The Hendersons were a leading 1800s Presbyterian Belfast family - merchants, (Newry & Belfast) newspaper proprietors, churchmen, and later mayors.

 d 28 July 1834 (68)